brunofunny/twelfthman-code-challenge/README.md

 ```bash
     cp .env.example .env
 ```
+4. Create a database in your MySQL Database called "twelfthman"

-4. Generate application key
+5. Generate application key
 ```bash
     php artisan key:generate
 ```
-5. You must install the database tables now, run the line below
+6. You must install the database tables now, run the line below
 ```bash
     php artisan migrate:install; php artisan migrate
 ```
-5. Then now we populate the database with some data (this file (load.zip) also contains some images that are suppose to return errors (exceed size limit))
+7. Then now we populate the database with some data (this file (load.zip) also contains some images that are suppose to return errors (exceed size limit))
 ```bash
     php artisan import:image load.zip
 ```
-5. Run the server using the default params
+8. Run the server using the default params
 ```bash
     php artisan serve
 ```
-6. Access this url in the browser:
+9. Access this url in the browser:

     http://127.0.0.1:8000/